coder83431/Network-Security-Groups-NSGs-and-Inspecting-Network-Protocols/README.md

 <img src="https://imgur.com/e2HbX69.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>

-10.Initiate a perpetual/non-stop ping from your Windows 10 VM to your Ubuntu VM.
-Try disabling incomming ICMP traffic from the Network Security Group your Ubutu uses.Then, try enabling the traffic oncemore.
+10. Initiate a perpetual/non-stop ping from your Windows 10 VM to your Ubuntu VM.
+Try disabling incoming ICMP traffic from the Network Security Group your Ubuntu uses.
+Then, try enabling the traffic once more.

 <p>